artsy/artsy.github.io/_posts/2019-03-01-custom-editorial-features.markdown

 **Curations:**

 A [Curation](https://github.com/artsy/positron/tree/master/src/api/apps/curations) is a model in Positron’s API that has no schema-- meaning it accepts any data shape.
 This can be a handy solution for content that does not conform to the existing article model.
 However, this strategy comes with significant overhead and a few quirks:

 - A [custom edit UI must be created](https://github.com/artsy/positron/tree/master/src/client/apps/settings/client/curations) and maintained indefinitely
-- A custom express app is required by Force to render the content
+- A custom Express app is required by Force to render the content
 - Because data is in a unique shape, components often must be fully custom
 - It is difficult to track visual changes over time